aivarannamaa/pipkin/README.rst

 so much functionality.

-Both upip-compatibility and support for micropython.org-s index is achieved by setting up a temporary local index, which hides these issues from pip.
+Both upip-compatibility and support for micropython.org-s index is achieved by using up a temporary local index, which proxies both PyPI (or another specified index) and micropython.org/pi and restores missing setup.py for upip-compatible packages.

 Non-CPython installation target is achieved by creating and maintaining private working environment (venv).
+(As creating a venv can be slow in Windows, be prepared for longer wait when using pipkin for the first time.)

 In the beginning of the session, pipkin collects package metadata from the target (eg. from the /lib directory of the device connected over serial) and creates corresponding dummy packages in the working environment.
 Then it starts the temporary local index and invokes venv-s pip aginst it.
 When pip finishes, it detects the